Manu404/WikiRef/README.md

 #### Remarks

-- Sadly, WSL has compatibility issues with the "dotnet" command, prohibiting it to being used.
+- Sadly, WSL has compatibility issues with the "dotnet" command, so it can't being used.

-#### Build for not officially supported system
+#### Build for unofficially supported system

 You can build for 'unofficially supported system' using the -p parameter of the build script and using for a platform available in the list [here](https://learn.microsoft.com/en-us/dotnet/core/rid-catalog)